bithavoc/express-winston/Readme.md

     baseMeta: Object, // default meta data to be added to log, this will be merged with the error data.
     meta: Boolean, // control whether you want to log the meta data about the request (default to true).
     metaField: String, // if defined, the meta data will be added in this field instead of the meta root object.
 Defaults to 'meta'.
 Set to `null` to store metadata at the root of the log entry.
     requestField: [String] // the property of the metadata to store the request under (default 'req').
 Set to null to exclude request from metadata
     responseField: [String] // the property of the metadata to store the response under (default 'res').
 If set to the same as 'requestField', filtered response and request properties will be merged.
 Set to null to exclude request from metadata
-    requestFilter: function (req, propName) { return req[propName]; } // A function to filter/return request values, defaults to returning all values allowed by whitelist.
+    requestFilter: function (req, propName) { return req[propName]; } // A function to filter/return request values, defaults to returning all values allowed by allowlist.
 If the function returns undefined, the key/value will not be included in the meta.
-    requestWhitelist: [String] // Array of request properties to log.
-Overrides global requestWhitelist for this instance
+    requestAllowlist: [String] // Array of request properties to log.
+Overrides global requestAllowlist for this instance
-    headerBlacklist: [String], // Array of headers to omit from logs.
+    headerDenylist: [String], // Array of headers to omit from logs.
 Applied after any previous filters.
     level: String or function(req, res, err) { return String; }// custom log level for errors (default is 'error').
 Assign a function to dynamically set the log level based on request, response, and the exact error.
     dynamicMeta: function(req, res, err) { return [Object]; } // Extract additional meta data from request or response (typically req.user data if using passport). meta must be true for this function to be activated
     exceptionToMeta: function(error){return Object; } // Function to format the returned meta information on error log.
 If not given `winston.exception.getAllInfo` will be used by default
-    blacklistedMetaFields: [String] // fields to blacklist from meta data
+    denylistedMetaFields: [String] // fields to denylist from meta data
     skip: function(req, res, err) { return false; } // A function to determine if logging is skipped, defaults to returning false.
 ```